Quick Guide: Creating a Mockup of a Mobile App

-When we’re talking about mockups, it’s easy to associate themselves with other similar concepts and get wrong ideas.
-While they seem similar to prototyping and wireframing, they are poles apart.
+When we’re talking about interactive mockups, it’s easy to associate themselves with other similar concepts and get wrong ideas.
+While they seem similar to wireframes and prototypes, they are poles apart.

 While on prototyping, you can click on a button and the relative function would be triggered and you would be shown a response.

 Wireframing is one of the initial stages, where you design the entire flow of your app.
 This involves structuring based on user scenarios.
 A simple sketch of your app’s flow could be a wireframe but a mockup is an advanced version of how the final product would look and feel.

-There are plenty of advantages to developing a Mockup design for mobile app.
+There are plenty of advantages to developing a Mockup design for a mobile app.